 Different Types of Psychic Dreams

 In order to understand how our dreams are communicating to us, we must first understand what type of dream we are having.
-Some dreams tend to flow from our regular life into our waking, while other dreams shake us up, making us even question our reality.
+Some visions tend to flow from our regular life into our waking, while other dreams shake us up, making us even question our reality.
 Here’s a list of some common types of psychic dreams.

 These are when you dream of something that happens in real life while you are dreaming it.
 For example, you dream of a plane crash and find out the next day that there was an actual plane crash at the same time (or close enough to the same time) as you had the dream.
 In these instances, a dreamer is able to tune in psychically and perceive the actual event without the cognitive awareness of it.